OlegDzhuraev/PlutoECL/README.md

 ### Why I should use it instead of Entity Component System?
 No reasons.
 ECS is cool.
-But if you're have problems with understanding ECS or it looks too complicated to you, Ceres ECL is simplier and looks more like usual Unity-way scripting, so you can use it.
+But if you're have problems with understanding ECS or it looks too complicated to you, Pluto ECL is simplier and looks more like usual Unity-way scripting, so you can use it.

 # Below partitions is obsolete and copied from Ceres ECL readme
 Will be updated in future.